Tchernobill/Confluence/misc/misc import.md

 - Conscious choice to abandon tyrannical power
 - First major act of teaching through demonstration
 - Beginning of healthy relationship with his followers
-- Foundation for sanctuary's eventual egalitarian structure
+- Foundation for hideout's eventual egalitarian structure

 The scene works because it's not about Vyr4n losing power - it's about him choosing to reveal his humanity as the greatest gift he can offer those who love him.